Self-supervised Learning for Semi-supervised Temporal Language Grounding: Experiments

 \subsection{Datasets}

-With a small number of labeled data, it is very likely that the testing data distribution will be different to the training data.
-Hence, to better evaluate our semi-supervised method, we follow the settings in~\cite{Yuan2021} and use a novel split of existing datasets, in which the training and testing data are designed to have different distributions.
+Recent studies~\cite{Yuan2021,otani2020challengesmr} have suggested that the data distribution of popular datasets used by current TLG methods are mostly biased and can not reflect the actual grounding capabilities of state-of-the-art models.
+This problem can have even greater negative effects in our semi-supervised setting.
+Thus we decide to follow the settings in~\cite{Yuan2021} and use a novel split of existing datasets, in which the training and testing data are designed to have different distributions, so that the model must learn intrinsic clues from the video and sentence.

-\textit{Charades-CD-OOD}: Charades-CD-OOD is built on the Charades-STA dataset~\cite{Gao2017}, which annotates sentence descriptions in a semi-automatic way.
+\textbf{Charades-CD-OOD.} Charades-CD-OOD is built on the Charades-STA dataset~\cite{Gao2017}, which annotates sentence descriptions in a semi-automatic way.
 It contains 9,848 videos and 16,128 sentence-moment pairs.
-On average, the video and sentence length on the Charades-CD dataset are 29.8 seconds and 8.6 words respectively. \citet{Yuan2021} propose to split sentence-moment pairs into training, validation, and test-ood set of sizes 11,071, 859 and 3,375, respectively.
+On average, the video and sentence length on the Charades-CD dataset are 29.8 seconds and 8.6 words respectively. \cite{Yuan2021} propose to split sentence-moment pairs into training, validation, and test-ood set of sizes 11,071, 859 and 3,375, respectively.

-\textit{ActivityNet-CD-OOD}: ActivityNet-CD-OOD is built on the ActivityNet Captions~\cite{Heilbron2015} dataset, which is originally for dense video captioning.
+\textbf{ActivityNet-CD-OOD.} ActivityNet-CD-OOD is built on the ActivityNet Captions~\cite{Heilbron2015} dataset, which is originally for dense video captioning.
 The dataset has 19,970 videos and 17,031 sentence-moment pairs.
 Compared with Charades-STA, its variation of temporal segment lengths is much larger, ranging from a few seconds to several minutes.
 The average sentence length is 13.2 words, and the average video length is 117.74 seconds.
 According to~\cite{Yuan2021}, ActivityNet-CD-OOD contains 51,415, 3,321, 13,578 sentence-moment pairs for training, validation, and test-ood respectively.

-The rate $\psi$, which represents the percentage of labeled data in training data, is set to 5\% in ActivityNet-CD-OOD and 30\% in Charades-CD-OOD, to ensure that these two datasets can have similar amounts of labeled instances.
+The rate $\psi$, which represents the percentage of labeled data in training data, is set to 5\% in ActivityNet-CD-OOD and 30\% in Charades-CD-OOD, to ensure that these two datasets can have similar amounts of labeled instances\footnote{Due to the space limit, we put the results of different amounts of labels and discussion about the limitations in the Supplementary Materials.}.